Mat-O-Lab/TablesToCSV/README.md

 5) After installing all requiered packages, you are ready to start the server.
 Navigate to the directory in which you have unpacked/stored a copy of this repository.
 Start a terminal in this directory.
-To do this in Windows, type "cmd" into the path-bar at the top of your file explorer.
+To do this in Windows, type "cmd" into the path-bar at the top of your file explorer and hit the Enter key.
 ![cmd_in_explorer](https://user-images.githubusercontent.com/72997461/149930925-0a5ff53d-a318-4224-9b78-b14a5b7b90a3.png)

 6) A terminal should have opened.
 To start the local server, simply type the following command: